Variable-Displacement Motor (TL)

 Dependencies

-To use this parameter, set parameter Leakage and friction parameterization value Input signal - volumetric and mechanical efficiencies
+To use this parameter, set for the parameter Leakage and friction parameterization meaning Input signal - volumetric and mechanical efficiencies.

 |